A California State Library LSTA grant program intended to facilitate easy duplication of successful projects

 - Become familiar with the robot No prior experience with coding or robotics is needed for library staff, but adequate time should be built into the timeline for program leader to learn the software.

 - Prepare curriculum and create GitHub repository for tutorials and code.
-Example: https://github.com/PaloAltoLibrary/NAO-Tutorials
+Example: https://github.com/PaloAltoLibrary/NAO-Tutorials.
+Update: Palo Alto City Library added a Sunday Robot Show for preschoolers and parents.

 - Create form for customers to get instructions on installing Choregraphe on their own computer.
 Example: https://library.cityofpaloalto.org/get-started-with-nao-robot/